 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: We studied a large cohort of patients with cirrhosis who underwent transjugular intrahepatic portosystemic shunt (TIPS) for recurrent variceal bleeding and/or ascites.
-Targeted puncture of the left branch of the intrahepatic portal vein during TIPS did not directly influence the prognosis of portal-hypertension-related complications of refractory ascites or variceal bleeding, but may reduce the risk of hepatic encephalopathy.
+Core tip: We studied a large cohort of patients with cirrhosis who underwent transjugular intrahepatic portosystemic shunt for recurrent variceal bleeding and/or ascites.
+Targeted puncture of the left branch of the intrahepatic portal vein during transjugular intrahepatic portosystemic shunt did not directly influence the prognosis of portal-hypertension-related complications of refractory ascites or variceal bleeding but may reduce the risk of hepatic encephalopathy.

-Luo SH, Chu JG, Huang H, Zhao GR, Yao KC, Targeted puncture of left branch of intrahepatic portal vein in transjugular intrahepatic portosystemic shunt to reduce hepatic encephalopathy.
+Luo SH, Chu JG, Huang H, Zhao GR, Yao KC.
+Targeted puncture of left branch of intrahepatic portal vein in transjugular intrahepatic portosystemic shunt to reduce hepatic encephalopathy.
 World J Gastroenterol 2019; In press

 INTRODUCTION